New Jersey DACA Lawyers

 - Must not have a conviction for a felony, misdemeanor, or three other misdemeanors.

 The biggest thing that can change between renewals is a person’s criminal history.
-Before applying for a renewal, if your criminal history has changed, you may want to speak to a qualified DACA lawyer in New Jersey, like the Law Office of Eric M. Mark who can review your background to determine whether you continue to qualify for DACA.
+Before applying for a renewal, if your criminal history has changed, you may want to speak to a qualified New Jersey DACA lawyer like the Law Office of Eric M. Mark who can review your background to determine whether you continue to qualify for DACA.
 Applying for renewal when you no longer qualify can have very serious consequences.
 For example, if USCIS finds that you are subject for removal, deportation proceedings can begin.
 Protect your rights.
 Speak to the Law Office of Eric M. Mark today.

 Renew Your DACA Status Today